eddyekofo94/pyramidVue/README.md

 ### Development environment setup

-These steps will install all required dependencies including development ones, run migrations and start dev server.
+These steps will install all required dependencies including development ones, and start dev server.

 ```bash
 make dev